JCataclisma/jcLifting_takmyr/README.md

 --or execute the same file using scripts.

 ...........
-The file-tree your mission folder must have to make sure this stuff will work:
+Below is the suggested file-tree your mission folder must have to make sure this stuff will work:

 [MISSION_NAME.MAP]